codewrox/codewrox-keycloak-extensions/README.md

 # Available functions for validation

-You can use the following functions in your template for any custom validations.
+You can use the following functions in your template for designing your  validation criteria.

-##  Attributes
+##  Using attributes

 ### user.getAttributeValue

 ```
 Syntax:  user.getAttributeValue("<attribute_name>")

-It returns empty string if the attribute not found or null
+It returns empty string if the attribute is not defined or null

-Note: if the attribute value not found for the user then it fall back on to group level attributes.
+Note: if the attribute value is not found for the user then it fall back on to group level attributes.

 ```